 A Director may be a party to, or otherwise interested in, any transaction or arrangement with the Fund or in which the Fund is interested, provided that he has disclosed to the Directors prior to the conclusion of any such transaction or arrangement the nature and extent of any material interest of his therein.
 Subject to the terms of the Instrument, a Director may vote in respect of any contract or arrangement or any proposal whatsoever in which he has a material interest, having first disclosed such interest.
 At the date of this Prospectus, other than as disclosed in the "General Information - Directors' Interests" section below, no Director or connected person of any Director has any interest, beneficial or non-beneficial, in the share capital of the ICAV or any material interest in the ICAV or in any agreement or arrangement with the ICAV.
 One or more of the Directors may also engage in other business activities in addition to acting as a director of the ICAV, including acting as a director of another Fund with the same or a different investment objective and approach.
 The Directors are not required to refrain from any other activity, to account for any profits from any such activity, whether as partner or director of additional investment companies or otherwise.
-To the extent that there are other conflicts of interest on the part of such Director between the ICAV and any other account, company, partnership or venture in respect of which such Director may now or later be so engaged, such Director will endeavour to treat all of such persons equitably.
+To the extent that there are other conflicts of interest on the part of such Director may now or later be so engaged, such Director will endeavour to treat all of such persons equitably.